South Kilvington: Geography

 The original route of the A19 used to run through the village, it is now the A61.
 Cod Beck flows to the west of the village as part of the tributary system of the River Swale.

 The 1881 UK Census recorded the population as 261.
 In the 2001 census, the parish had a population of 231 of which 205 were over sixteen years old and 102 of those were in employment.
 There were 112 dwellings of which 72 were detached.

 Education

 As of 2017, South Kilvington CE VC Primary school has just under 100 pupils on roll, aged from 4 to 11 years old and is in the catchment area for Thirsk School and Sixth Form College.

 Religion

 St Wilfrid's church is thought to date from the reign of Henry III though Saxon cross fragments found in the churchyard indicate there may have been an older structure on the site.
 The church is a Grade II* listed building.

+In 1618, John Bramhall, later Archbishop of Armagh within the Church of Ireland, was presented with the living at South Kilvington by Christopher Wandesford.